 GenMig gathers partners from research institutions, governments, intergovernmental and non-governmental organizations and the private sector.
 Partners are like-minded institutions and individuals committed to gender equality in migration and supporting impact research for systemic change in policies, operations, programming and practices in migration.

-Partnering with GenMig enables you to to join a wide network that supports GenMig impact globally.
+Partnering with GenMig enables you to join a wide network that supports GenMig impact globally.
 Partners benefit from a range of GenMig activities and IOM support, including:

 • Closed multi-stakeholder dialogues and discussions on key issues, gender priorities and effective actions